Disease Guide ·Hip Dysplasia ·2026

 The Waiting Period Trap

-Hip dysplasia often appears in the first year of life — exactly when the extended orthopedic waiting period is active.
-If your puppy shows symptoms during the waiting period, treatment for hip dysplasia may be permanently excluded.
-Enroll your puppy as early as possible to start the clock.
+Hip dysplasia appears in the first year - when the orthopedic waiting period is active.
+Any symptoms during this period cause permanent exclusion.
+Enroll puppies early to start the clock.

 Red flag · Deductible